cgi-js/cgi-js/README.md

 [cgijs](https://www.npmjs.com/package/cgijs) library has been created to address following use cases:

-- working with CGI / interpreted languages from `any` Node.js app
+- working with CGI / interpreted languages from `any` Node.js app framework
 - using any CGI / interpreted languages apps with electron as demonstrated in functioning [desktop-cgi](https://github.com/ganeshkbhat/desktop-cgi) app